prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

 ### USING COMPONENTS

-This set of short video tutorals teach us to create/nest/swap componenets, update master componenets and use different componenet states.
+This set of short video tutorals teaches us to create/nest/swap componenets, update master componenets and use different componenet states.
 We will follow along to practice.
 [Download tutorial file](https://www.dropbox.com/s/vfz93h52t0nsgvz/Components_Demo.xd?dl=0)

 ![Using Componenets](./usingComponents.png)